Skip to content

 # Generate a schema from a plain-language description

-resp = xmem.generate_schema(
+resp = client.admin.generate_schema(

-"Track user preferences, past conversations, and open tasks with priorities and due dates."
+"Track user preferences, past conversations, and open tasks with priorities and due dates.",

 )